-Norway's sensible approach to oil wealth management deserves the attention it has received in other resource-rich countries around the world.
-Norway's approach has several key features:
+Norway's sensible approach to oil wealth management deserves the attention it has received from other resource-rich countries around the world.
+Norway's approach has five key features:

-- (i) From the beginning, before the first drop of oil emerged, the oil and gas reserves within Norwegian jurisdiction were defined by law as common property resources, thereby clearly establishing the legal rights of the Norwegian people to the resource rents; - (ii) On this legal basis, the government has absorbed about 80 per cent of the resource rent over the years, having learnt the hard way in the 1970s to use a relatively small portion of the total to meet current fiscal needs, instead setting most of its oil revenue aside in the state Petroleum Fund, now Pension Fund; - (iii) Further to the preventive legislation passed at the outset, the government laid down economic as well as ethical principles ('commandments') to guide the use and exploitation of the oil and gas for the benefit of current and future generations of Norwegians; - (iv) The traditional main political parties have from the beginning shared an understanding of the need to shield the national economy from an excessive influx of oil money to avoid overheating and waste, a view not shared by the Progress Party (est. 1973); and - (v) The Central Bank (Norges Bank), which, with the adoption of inflation targeting in 2001 embarked on a course toward increased independence from the government, manages the fund on behalf of the Ministry of Finance, maintaining a distance between politicians and the fund that has grown to around USD 450 billion (USD 94,000 per person in Norway in 2009).
+- (i) From the beginning, before the first drop of oil emerged, the oil and gas reserves within Norwegian jurisdiction were defined by law as common property resources, thereby clearly establishing the legal rights of the Norwegian people to the resource rents; - (ii) On this legal basis, the government has absorbed about 80 percent of the resource rent over the years, having learned the hard way, in the 1970s, to use a relatively small portion of the total to meet current fiscal needs; since then it has been setting most of its oil revenue aside in the Government Pension Fund; - (iii) Further to the preventive legislation passed at the outset, the government laid down economic as well as ethical principles ("commandments") to guide the use and exploitation of the oil and gas for the benefit of current and future generations of Norwegians; - (iv) The traditional main political parties have from the beginning shared an understanding of the need to shield the national economy from an excessive influx of oil money to avoid overheating and waste, though this is a view not shared by the Progress Party (established 1973); and

+(v) The central bank (Norges Bank), which with the adoption of inflation targeting in 2001 began moving toward increased independence from the government, manages the Government Pension Fund on behalf of the Ministry of Finance, maintaining a distance between politicians; the fund has grown to around US\$450 billion (US\$94,000 per person in Norway in 2009).

-By Norwegian law, in keeping with the International Covenant on Civil and Political Rights, the oil wealth belongs to the state.
-The petroleum industry extracts oil and gas on public land albeit offshore.
+By Norwegian law and in keeping with the International Covenant on Civil and Political Rights, the oil wealth belongs to the state.
+The petroleum industry extracts oil and gas on public land, albeit offshore.
 In principle, all the rent from oil and gas should accrue to the Norwegian people through their government.
 The state's title to these resources constitutes the legal basis for government regulation of the petroleum sector as well as for its taxation.
 Exploration and production licenses are awarded for a small fee to domestic and foreign oil companies alike.
 The Norwegian government expropriates the oil and gas rent through taxes and fees as well as direct involvement in the development of the resources rather than through sales or auctioning of exploration and production rights.

-For all these reasons, Norway was able to avoid rent seeking and related problems that have afflicted other oil exporting countries - Iran, Libya, Mexico, Nigeria, Russia, Saudi Arabia, Sudan, Venezuela, and others.
-Figure 4 shows how Norway and Saudi Arabia grew apart after the mid-1980s when the two countries had a similar per capita GDP.
-Economic indicators do not do full justice, however, to the impressive progress made by Algeria and Saudi Arabia where, since 1960, life expectancy has increased by no less than 25 years and 27 years, respectively, compared with seven years in Norway.
+For all these reasons, Norway was able to avoid the rent seeking and related problems that have afflicted other oil exporting countries, particularly Iran, Libya, Mexico, Nigeria, Russia, Saudi Arabia, Sudan, and Venezuela, among others.
+Figure 2.4 shows how Norway and Saudi Arabia grew apart after the mid-1980s, a point when the two countries had a similar per capita GDP.
+Economic indicators do not do full justice, however, to the impressive progress made by Algeria and Saudi Arabia where, since 1960, life expectancy has increased by no less than 25 years and 27 years, respectively, compared with an increase of seven years in Norway.
 All things considered, what sets Norway apart is that Norway was a well-functioning, full-fledged democracy long before its oil discoveries.
-Democrats are less likely than dictators to try to grab resources to consolidate their political power.20 In several other countries, point resources such as oil and minerals have proved particularly "lootable," though not in Botswana to which we now turn.
+Democrats are less likely than dictators to try to grab resources to consolidate their political power (Mehlum, Moene, and Torvik, 2006).
+In several other countries, point resources such as oil and minerals have proved particularly "loot-able," though not in Botswana, to which we now turn.

-3.2.
 Botswana, Chile, and Mauritius